joakimkistowski/HTTP-Load-Generator/README.md

 URLs returned by _onCall_ are called using HTTP GET.
 To send a HTTP POST request, prepend _[POST]_ (including the brackets) before the returned URL.

 You can test your LUA scripts using our HTTP Script Tester ([download the binary here](https://se2.informatik.uni-wuerzburg.de/files/httpscripttester.jar)).
 The HTTP Script Tester is a graphical application that runs the script and renders HTML responses in a graphical web view to check for correct functionality of the script.
+Lauch the script tester using your graphical user interface or using the following command line:

+    $ java -jar httpscripttester.jar ./MYSCRIPTFILE.lua

+We recommend a command line lauch, as the command line in the background will show potential errors and LUA _print_ statements, which is very helpful when debugging.

 ## 4. Using Power Daemons